 Day 1 of Sundarban Weekend Tour

-On the first day of my Sundarban weekend tour, I basically traveled from my base city Kolkata to Godkhali and further acquired permit and bookings.
+On the first day of my Sundarban weekend tour, I basically traveled from my base city Kolkata to Godkhali and further acquired permits and bookings.
 Also, some exploration of the islands was done.

 |Places covered and activities pursued on day 1|